wwoast/constantina/docs/SECURITY.md

 ## Security Hardening

+### 0.5.6: Tracking File Modifications
+Constantina's configuration file layout is intended to support external monitoring for suspicious file modifications.
+Core security configuration is isolated into its own files, so that frequently-changing data doesn't cause noise for security monitoring tools.

+`preferences.ini` and `keys.ini` will be regularly updated as logins happen, and as the server's encryption keys are cycled every two days.
+On the other hand, files that describe Constantina's core configuration or security operations should change very infrequently.
+`sensitive.ini` and `constantina.ini` changes should be closely monitored.
+Even `shadow.ini` password changes should not be expected to occur frequently.

 ### 0.5.0: Authentication, IDOR Folder Shadowing, Directory Traversal Prevention
 Constantina authentication appears in a testing configuration in 0.5.0.
 When converting